 The department is based in Headington Hill Hall, a building that commands marvellous views over Oxford.
 It was built in 1824.
 We also have a new, purpose-built IT suite with publishing-specific software.
 The Headington Library at Oxford Brookes has an extensive range of books, print and electronic journals and databases related to publishing, and special collections including the Booker Prize Archive, the André Deutsch collection and the African Publishing Collection.
 All of these buildings are centrally located on the main campus.

 Yes, you can.
 Brookes undergraduate degrees can be studied in part-time mode by taking up to five module credits a year instead of the eight normally studied by full-time students.
 Your part-time degree then takes about five years to complete, though some students take longer.

 Will I be able to get work experience while I’m studying?

 Most definitely, yes.
-We encourage our students from the summer of their second year to seek positions in publishing companies while they study, and we find placements and help to arrange this for you.
-We have a member of staff dedicated to this role and an extensive range of contacts in Oxford and far beyond.
-Arrangements are flexible and are designed to meet different student’s needs, so the length of stay can vary from, say, a full week, or one day every week, to a whole summer.
+We encourage our students from the summer of their second year to seek positions in media companies while they study, and we find placements and help to arrange this for you.
+We have two members of staff dedicated to this area and an extensive range of contacts in Oxford and London.
+Arrangements are flexible and are designed to meet different student’s needs, so the length of work experience can vary from, say, a full week, or one day every week, to a whole summer.
 Most opportunities will be in the Oxford region, but we also arrange positions in London and elsewhere if students prefer.

 Tell me about your staff

-This breadth and depth of staff, which also supports our extensive postgraduate programme, gives us a strong advantage over similar courses elsewhere.
-Our permanent staff are frequently joined by guest speakers and visiting lecturers from the publishing industry and elsewhere.
+This breadth and depth of staff, which also supports our extensive postgraduate programmes, gives us a strong advantage over similar courses elsewhere.
+Our permanent staff are frequently joined by guest speakers and visiting lecturers from industry and elsewhere.

 Any more questions?
 Come and see us at a visit day or open day.